 I am holding a Community Event in the Town and would like to know where I can put up a poster?

 Callington Town Council have three notice boards within the Town.
-To advertise a Community Event you can place posters on the open notice board at the end of the Town Hall building beside the telephone box.
-As this is an open notice board, please ensure your posters are laminated or in a plastic sleeve.
-Town Council agendas and public information notices can be found in the notice board beside the Chemist.
-Posters for events being held in the Town Hall complex will be placed in the notice board beside the main Town Hall entrance.
+To advertise a Community Event you can place posters on thenotice board at the end of the Town Hall building beside the telephone box.
+Please hand all posters in to the Town Council officers and staff will make sure your poster is placed in the notice boards.

 Does Callington have any Public Conveniences and where are they located?